symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

 Dependency Container Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Refer the the `service naming conventions`_ in the symfony documentation.
+Refer to the `service naming conventions`_ in the Symfony documentation.

 Meta: README, CHANGELOG, etc
 ----------------------------